Volume vs Intensity: Endurance Training for Tactical Athletes

-What Is Training Volume?
+What Is Training Volume in Endurance Training?

 Training volume refers to the total amount of work performed.